-If you have a story to share that is in a different format, other than text or photos, please just email it to us at civicscience@landinstitute.org.
+If you have a story to share that you can't enter into the datasheet, please email it to us at civicscience@landinstitute.org.

-Stories help us get a richer picture of the impacts of civic science and investigate and improve our approach.
+Stories help us get a richer picture of the community learning impacts of civic science and investigate and improve our approach.
 We gather stories not only from civic scientists but also from ourselves as researchers.
 We have observed that civic scientists and researchers enjoy, and benefit from, hearing each others' stories.

 We recognize that stories are told in many places across the project, including emails, phone calls, forums, webinars, newsletters, and social media.
 That's great!
-And we also want to provide this dedicated opportunity to help invite everyone to share their experience.
+And we also want to provide this dedicated opportunity to help invite everyone to share their story.